 Once it makes its way into the human body, vitamin A does a few pretty important things.

-The first – and the one you’ll hear most about at RYV – is ensure that our eyes remain healthy.
+The first – and the one you’ll hear most about here – is that it ensures that our eyes remain healthy.
 Vitamin A is a nutritional cornerstone of both color and night vision.
 Without it, we’d be missing half of the ingredients needed to create rhodopsin.

 And what is rhodopsin?
 Rhodopsin is an extraordinarily handy protein that changes when exposed to light.
 When this change takes place in our eyes, it allows us to perceive light.
 Rhodopsin is absolutely indispensable for low-light vision and also plays an important role in color vision.

 Without it, our eyes wouldn’t be good for much.
 It’s for this reason that one of the classic early warning signs of Vitamin A deficiency is night blindness caused by insufficient production of rhodopsin.

 Outside of the eyes, vitamin A seems to be a key nutrient for maintaining healthy skin.
 Like retinoic acid, it works to regulate skin cells.
 Researchers don’t understand the exact mechanisms at this point, but retinoic acid certainly has some effect on the skin; one form of it is marketed as Accutane, an enormously effective, but also a somewhat damaging treatment for acne.

 Dangers of Deficiency